 Once the peeling starts, your feet will slowly shed their external layer of skin, which reviewers swear sounds gross but is actually super satisfying to watch.
 Baby Foot also contains natural extracts that work to nourish and moisturize so the new layer of skin that emerges is extra smooth and soft.

-Baby Foot peel results
+And what are the Baby Foot peel results?

 That all sounds great, but what’s it really like to use Baby Foot?
 And will it hurt?
 We turned to two PureWow staffers to hear their first-hand experience with the exfoliating foot peel.